pacocoursey/cmdk/README.md

 </Command.Item>
 ```

-You can force an item to always render, regardless of the search, with `forceMount` prop
+You can force an item to always render, regardless of filtering, by passing the `forceMount` prop.

 ### Group `[cmdk-group]` `[hidden?]`